 - Gradient of any type for transitions.
 Gradient shapes are also included.

 - Use tiling patterns to setup transparency masks.

-- Setup mesh gradient as transparency mask to control opacity at arbitrary locations.
+- Setup mesh gradient as transparency mask, to adjust the opacity at arbitrary locations.

-- Use arbitrary group of objects, or references to named objects (symbols) to setup detailed transparency masks.
+- Use groups of objects, or references to named objects (symbols), to create custom transparency masks.

 Transparency mask editing